 The FDA may also perform a plant inspection to make sure that the company is safely producing the generic form of the drug.
 A labeling review then ensures that the information sent out with the generic equivalent includes all necessary information for the consumer.
 When and if the company meets all these standards, the ANDA is approved and the FDA adds the generic drug to its Approved Drug Products list, which is referred to as the "Orange Book."

-For more information on generic drugs, check out the links on the next page.
+For more information on generic drugs, check out the links below.